 When we are done with network configuration, we can start the experiment with Experiment Execute from the menubar.
 We can now check that the roadwarrior can ping both networks (192.168.1.0/24, 192.168.2.0/24) and additionally, that the network 192.168.1.0/24 does not have an access to the roadwarrior, but it has access to the 192.168.2.0/24 network.

-We will now add the physical interface to the roadwarrior-canvas.
-To add a physical interface to the canvas select the Physical interface tool and click on the canvas.
+We will now add the external interface to the roadwarrior-canvas.
+To add a external interface to the canvas select the External interface tool and click on the canvas.

-Physical interface nodes can be connected either with the LAN switch or the router.
-Connect the newly created physical interface with virtual node roadwarrior-router using the Link tool from the toolbox or the Create link to option from the node menu.
+External interface nodes can be connected either with the LAN switch or the router.
+Connect the newly created external interface with the virtual node roadwarrior-router using the Link tool from the toolbox or the Create link to option from the node menu.

-The newly created physical interface node is unassigned and in the node name field it contains UNASSIGNED.
-Open the physical interface configuration window with a double click or make a right click on it and select the Configure option.
-Fill the Physical interface field with the name of the designated physical interface, e.g. eth0, obtained from ifconfig -a command ran on the physical machine (outside IMUNES).
+The newly created external interface node is unassigned and in the node name field it contains UNASSIGNED.
+Open the external interface configuration window with a double click or right click on it and select the Configure option.
+Choose the name of the designated physical interface in the Physical interface drop-down list, e.g. em1, obtained from ifconfig -a command ran on the physical machine (outside IMUNES).
 (Figure 5.7) The name of the physical interface will appear in the node name label.
+It is also possible to assign a VLAN tag to it.
 (Figure 5.8)

 Check that roadwarrior-router has a properly configured IP address on the network interface connected to the physical interface.
 Additionally, check that routes which route packets between virtual network and the external network through the physical interface exist in both the external network and in the virtual network (on roadwarrior-router).